ceilf6/Xbuilder/docs/product/animation.md

 Skeletal Animations can come from the following sources:

 * Binding common predefined actions to the current Sprite.
-* Uploading or recording videos using a camera, with the system extracting actions based on the videos.
+* Uploading or recording records using a camera, with the system extracting actions based on the records.

 	Details TBD.